Apologies, but no results were found.

 Biography

-Before joining the University of British Columbia Okanagan, I held positions at the University of Chicago, the University of Minnesota, and the University of Cambridge.
+Before joining the University of British Columbia Okanagan, I was a Postdoctoral Researcher at the University of Chicago, a Postdoctoral Fellow at the University of Cambridge (and Fellow at Christ’s College), and a Visiting Assistant Professor at the University of Minnesota.

 Degrees